mihalea/i3expo/README.md

 hasn't seen yet.
 Furthermore, the updates are less continuous than you might be used to if you're coming from a compositing WM where they can happen live and in the background.

-Empty workspaces don't technically exist to i3 and are thus inaccessible in the default config because it's not possible to handle named inexistant workspaces.
-If you still want to access them, you will have to set `switch_to_empty_workspaces` to `True` and define your names under `Workspaces` like e. g. `workspace_1 = 1:Firefox`.

-# Caution

-This is pre-alpha software and pretty much untested.
-It works for my own, single monitor workflow with a 3x4 desktop grid and zero unusual use cases.
-There is not much input validation and no protection against you screwing up the layout or worse.

-# Bugs

-Stalled windows whose content i3 doesn't know cause interface bugs and could probably be handled better, but this needs more testing.

-# Todo

-It's theoretically feasible to take the window information from i3's tree and allow for dragging of windows from one workspace to another or even from container to container.
-However, this would be massively complex (especially on the UI side) and it's not clear if it would be worth the effort.

-And getting it into a publishable state, obviously.

 # Credit